 History and Architecture

-Designed by Gordon Bunshaft of the architecture firm Skidmore, Owings & Merrill, the Beinecke Library opened in October 1963.
-It was the gift of three Yale alumni—Edwin J. Beinecke, 1907; Frederick W. Beinecke, 1909S; Walter Beinecke, 1910—and their families, who intended it as “a symbol of the loyalty and devotion of three brothers” and as “a source of learning and…an inspiration to all who enter.”
+Designed by Gordon Bunshaft of the architecture firm Skidmore, Owings & Merrill, the Beinecke Library building at 121 Wall Street in New Haven opened in October 1963.
+The library was the gift of three Yale alumni—Edwin J. Beinecke, 1907; Frederick W. Beinecke, 1909S; Walter Beinecke, 1910—and their families.
+They gave it to “stand as a symbol of the loyalty and devotion of three brothers and serve as a source of learning and as an inspiration to all who enter.”

-The building’s design includes a six-story glass-enclosed tower of book stacks, holding approximately 180,000 volumes, and large “windows” made of translucent Vermont marble panels, an inch and a quarter thick, in a Vierendeel truss of steel clad in granite.
+Bunshaft conceived of the cathedral-like exhibition hall that continues to be a source of inspiration for the public.
+The building’s innovative design includes a six-story glass-enclosed tower of book stacks, holding approximately 180,000 volumes, inside a cube with large “windows” made of translucent Vermont marble panels, an inch and a quarter thick, in a Vierendeel truss of steel clad in granite on the exterior.
 The marble panels protect the collections from damaging direct sunlight while absorbing and diffusing the exterior light in warm hues on the interior.

-The library is home to the Bollingen Prize for Poetry, awarded biannually, and to the Windham-Campbell Prizes for fiction, nonfiction, poetry, and drama, awarded annually.
-Each September, the library celebrates the Windham-Campbell prizewinners with a multiday literary festival, free and open to the public.
+The Beinecke Library administers the Bollingen Prize for Poetry, awarded biannually, and the Windham-Campbell Prizes for fiction, nonfiction, poetry, and drama, awarded annually.
+Each September, the library celebrates the Windham-Campbell prizewinners with a multiday literary festival on campus, free and open to the public.

-In 2015 the library’s Technical Services—cataloging, archival description, acquisitions, accessioning, and digitization work—consolidated operations in a state-of-the-art facility at 344 Winchester Avenue.
-The Bunshaft building underwent a comprehensive renovation in 2015–16, including conservation and restoration of its historic architecture and replacement of security and mechanical systems.
-The renovation doubled available classroom space.
-The library now hosts more than 600 class sessions each academic year, with courses from more than 50 Yale academic departments and schools and nearly 8,000 students attending.
+In 2015, the library’s technical services units—cataloguing, archival description, acquisitions, accessioning, and digitization work—consolidated operations in a state-of-the-art facility at 344 Winchester Avenue.
+The original Bunshaft building at 121 High Street underwent a comprehensive renovation in 2015–16, including conservation and restoration of its historic architecture and replacement of HVAC, electrical, security, and other mechanical systems.
+Doubling the classroom space available for teaching was an essential part of the renovation project.